Meråker Line: 21st century

 The line had 400,000 tonnes of cargo in 2005.
 Half of this was for Norske Skog, and 130,000 tonnes for Eklem Meråker, the smelter.
 The latter was shut down the following year, with the subsequent drop in traffic.
 That year the line received a 60-million-kroner upgrade, increasing the maximum axle load to 22.5 tonnes, the same as on the Central Line.
 Speeds increased from 50 to 80 km/h for freight trains and from 100 to 130 km/h for passenger trains.
 The Norwegian National Rail Administration, who took the line in 1996, opened the Gevingåsen Tunnel between Hell and Hommelvik 15 August 2011, making the section from Hell to Muruvik a branch.
 The Rail Administration reclassified the lines in 2008 so that the section from Trondheim to Hell is now part of the Nordland Line and only the section from Hell to Storlien is regarded as part of the Meråker Line.

 The Trøndelag Commuter Rail was established in 1993, increasing the frequency on the western part of the line.
 With the retirement of the Di 3 in 2000, the Class 92 multiple units were introduced also on the Meråker Line.
 The concept, named initially Mittnabotåget, saw two daily services, originally running to Östersund Central Station.
 From 2007 a train change was introduced at Storlien.
 Through traffic was closed from November 2013 to March 2015 with a bridge closed on the Swedish side.

 Passenger traffic was canceled along the entire line east of Hell in March 2020 due to the COVID-19 pandemic, and reopening is planned for October 2021.

 The line goes through a long canyon from roughly Hegra and Gudå that runs parallel to the Stjørdalselva river that is prone to floods and mudslides during bad weather, and the line occasionally closes as a result of that.
 The line was closed on 2 March 2025 due to stormy weather that was predicted to be bad enough to cause problems in the canyon; the predictions held true, and mudslides along the line caused it to close until early April 2025.

-On the 7th of November 2025 the Meråker Line was interrupted by a landslide, combined with rockfall, between Hell and Gudå.
+On 7 November 2025 the Meråker Line was interrupted by a landslide, combined with rockfall, between Hell and Gudå.